brk9009/NCAATournament/README.md

 # NCAATournament
-In Progress - One Conf. at a time
+In Progress
+Main functionality is working.

+Still need to add all the teams.
+Formatting needs work.